You are using an outdated browser version of the Internet Explorers. Please update your browser for ideal presentation of the website.

 Larger monitoring radius for increased safety in laser machining

 In laser machining, new beam sources offer continuously improving beam quality which in turn leads to constantly increasing power.
-State-of-the-art safety technology – such as the TÜV-certified enclosures and improved monitoring sensors from KUKA Industries – is essential to ensure that the systems and their operators are not harmed in the event of a malfunction.
+State-of-the-art safety technology – such as the TÜV-tested enclosures and improved monitoring sensors from KUKA Industries – is essential to ensure that the systems and their operators are not harmed in the event of a malfunction.

 19 September 2016